GDPR

 Security controls

-Trackely uses layered access controls, TLS in transit, role checks, tenant isolation, audit-oriented records, and managed infrastructure protections to support Article 32 style security obligations.
+Layered access controls, TLS in transit, role checks, tenant isolation, audit-oriented records, and managed infrastructure protections.

 Transparency and control

-The product includes account settings, customer-facing legal pages, export features, audit trails, and retention-oriented workflows intended to help customers document and explain what the service is doing.
+Account settings, export features, audit trails, and retention-oriented workflows help customers explain how the service is being used.

 Processor terms